I solve learning problems that don't fit neatly into anyone's job description.

 About

 Anything, everything, and more.
 I'm always game for a challenge.
-Whether it's signing up for a casual 117-mile race or taming a wild river (no big deal, right?).
+Whether it's looking down that steep run “that I would never do…” or taming a wild river (no big deal, right?).
 Honestly, my fiercest competition is usually… me.
 I'm constantly picking up new tricks, whether it's throwing pottery, vibe coding, or figuring out the best way to keep my dog, Sage, from outsmarting me (spoiler: she usually wins).
-I can roll with whatever life throws my way, whether it's trying out a quirky new art technique or sampling food in a country I've never been to.
+I can roll with whatever life throws my way, whether it's getting lost outside or sampling food in a country I've never been to.
 If there's something new to learn or explore, count me in!

 Here are a few of those things and experiences through images.